 To many people, summer usually means lounging on the beach or by the pool, soaking up rays in pursuit of a beautiful tan.
 However, dermatologists advise that you apply sunscreen whenever you go outside.
 But does sunscreen prevent tanning?

 Tanning can cause skin damage such as sunspots and wrinkles.
-If you think you can beat the system by obtaining a tan while wearing sunscreen, you’re probably right.
+If you think you can beat the system by obtaining your tan lines while wearing sunscreen, you’re probably right.
 However, you must consider the bigger picture!
 Keep reading to learn more about how to get tanned while wearing sunscreen.